-In 2003, when the second of those novels was being published, I also was invited to become an opinion columnist for the Atlanta Journal-Constitution, debating a liberal counterpart, Diane Glass, pictured here, every week in print on women’s issues and pretty much any hot topic you can imagine.
-It started out as an online point-counterpoint column that eventually got noticed and syndicated nationwide by Universal Press Syndicate.
-It’s currently printed in about fifty newspapers each week, and is a terrific chance to use my analytical experience in a totally different way, on the policy issues that so intrigued me in graduate school.
-Diane and I partnered together on the column for four years before Diane tragically lost her battle with a rare form of cancer.
-In September 2007, Andrea Sarvardy, joined the team as my new debate partner.
+In 2003, when the second of those novels was being published, I also was invited to become an opinion columnist for the Atlanta Journal-Constitution, and eventually syndicated by Universal Press Syndicate in 75 newspapers nationwide, debating a liberal counterpart (first, Diane Glass, later Andrea Sarvady) every week on women’s issues and pretty much any hot topic you can imagine.
+It was a terrific chance to use my analytical experience in a totally different way, on the policy issues that so intrigued me in graduate school.
+In 2009, the recession that tanked the newspaper industry also caused us to say goodbye to the column.

 As I explain in the opening of my book, For Women Only, the research about men for the 2003 novel is also what opened up the need to jump back into the non-fiction world.
-I’ve been extremely grateful for the eager reception of For Women Only, For Men Only, For Young Women Only, and For Parents Only.
+I’ve been extremely grateful for the eager reception of For Women Only, For Men Only, For Young Women Only, For Young Men Only, and For Parents Only – and some of their new editions and video studies years later as well!
 With each of these books I have the same sharply focused goal: to identify, investigate and analyze important surprises that we as individuals really need to know about others who are close to us – those truths that they really wish we understood.

 I’ve had readers ask, “Are you going to do the next book on this or that subject?”
-The answer is this: because each of these books is based on a special-purpose research study, and each requires a massive amount of effort, expense and analytical time, I’m committed to only adding books to this series if they accomplish that laser-focused objective of bringing important surprises to light.
+The answer is this: because most (although not all) of my books are based on a special-purpose research study, and each requires a massive amount of effort, expense and analytical time, I’m committed to only adding books if they accomplish that laser-focused objective of bringing important, life-changing “aha moments” to light.
 I’m not a counselor or a psychologist; I’m just an analyst who happened to stumble across some fascinating surprises and had the ability to dig into them and bring them to other people.
 I’m not trying to cover the waterfront of “everything you need to know about marriage,” for example.
 There are plenty of organizations, psychologists and books that are already covering the waterfront and do a much more extensive job than I can do, of exploring a wide range of issues.
-I simply open people’s eyes to these very specific things they didn’t “get” and then refer them onward to the books and resources of others who can go in much greater depth in those areas.
+Instead, I feel called to focus on opening people’s eyes to those very specific, life-changing things they didn’t “get.”
+Those areas where a few small changes can have a major impact and help them thrive in their life and relationships.

-I’m enjoying the speaking invitations and opportunities that have risen up around the For Women Only series.
-I travel extensively, which is sometimes pretty tiring, but it is so thrilling to stand before an audience – anything from a small intensive couples’ retreat, to 30,000 women in a stadium telecast, to 50 women at a time cycling through their company’s training room – and actually watch their eyes being opened to things they (like me) just didn’t see before.
-These are my ‘babies’ a few years ago, but as you can see they are growing before my eyes!
+My favorite thing is speaking.
+I enjoy the research, tolerate the writing (contrary to popular opinion, most authors don’t necessarily enjoy writing – especially on deadline!) but I love being out there speaking.
+I travel extensively, which is sometimes pretty tiring, but I am always so grateful to stand before an audience – anything from a small couples’ retreat, to 30,000 women in a stadium telecast, to 25 senior executive women in an intensive corporate workshop– and actually watch their eyes being opened to things they (like me) just didn’t see before.

 I’m grateful for your interest, and hope you enjoy exploring other areas of this website… and, more importantly, the messages of my books.